Andrewww1228/Python-Endfield-Auto-Sign-In-with-Github/README.md

 ## English Version

 An automated daily check-in script for **Arknights: Endfield** (Skland/Skport) using GitHub Actions.
 It handles daily sign-ins for both CN and Global servers and sends a summary notification to a Discord Webhook.
+⚠️ Note: This is a mirror of my private development repository.
+GitHub Actions are disabled here for security/deployment reasons.

 ### ✨ Features
 - **Automation:** Runs daily at 00:30 UTC (08:30 AM Malaysia Time).